9th Mechanized Corps (Soviet Union): First formation

 The corps was first formed in November 1940 in the Kiev Military District with the 19th and 20th Tank Divisions, and the 131st Motorized Division.

 In March 1941, the 19th Tank Division was transferred to the 22nd Mechanized Corps and was replaced by the 35th Tank Division.

 On June 22, 1941, the first day of the German invasion, orders went out from headquarters Southwestern Front under Mikhail Kirponos to the mechanized corps to deploy forward as quickly as possible.
-The 9th Mechanized Corps moved its units towards the town of Irkutsk, into the path of the advancing 14th Panzer Division, which pushed the 131st Motorized Division out of the town.
-Meanwhile, south of Irkutsk, the 11th Panzer Division secured Dubno, a vital road hub, against minimal resistance, and Kirponos ordered an immediate counter-attacked to retake it.
-Although still in the process of moving forward towards the battle zone, both the 20th and 35th assembled forward detachments of between 30–40 tanks together with what infantry was to hand, and launched them forward, cutting the Irkutsk-Dubno road.
+The 9th Mechanized Corps moved its units towards the town of Lutsk, into the path of the advancing 14th Panzer Division, which pushed the 131st Motorized Division out of the town.
+Meanwhile, south of Lutsk, the 11th Panzer Division secured Dubno, a vital road hub, against minimal resistance, and Kirponos ordered an immediate counter-attacked to retake it.
+Although still in the process of moving forward towards the battle zone, both the 20th and 35th assembled forward detachments of between 30 and 40 tanks together with what infantry was to hand, and launched them forward, cutting the Lutsk-Dubno road.

 At the same time, elements of 19th Mechanized Corps' 43rd Tank Division recaptured Dubno.
-The German reaction was swift; the next day, June 26, the 13th Panzer Division struck down from Irkutsk, catching the 9th Mechanized forward detachments in the flank, rolling them up and sending then reeling back, whilst German infantry opened up the 11th Panzer supply rout by recapturing Dunbo.
+The German reaction was swift; the next day, June 26, the 13th Panzer Division struck down from Lutsk, catching the 9th Mechanized forward detachments in the flank, rolling them up and sending then reeling back, whilst German infantry opened up the 11th Panzer supply rout by recapturing Dubno.
 The 13th Panzer turned east, and along secondary roads, took Rovno in the 9th's Mechanized rear.